deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 * * *

-***Dexter***
+***DEXTER***

 The human shuttle pilot had nerves of steel, Regaari had to give him that much.
 Hovering level with a building's roof while aircraft thundered overhead was…

 He didn't have time to think about it further.
-Warhorse emerged from the roof access door carrying another human in a flight suit and yelled at him, gesticulating with his free arm. "*Dexter, get in the fuckin' ride!"*
+WARHORSE emerged from the roof access door carrying another human in a flight suit and yelled at him, gesticulating with his free arm. "*DEXTER, get in the fuckin' ride!"*

 Regaari scrambled in, squeezing as far in as he could while the Corti,